unjs/unstorage/docs/2.drivers/azure.md

 ## Azure App Configuration

-Store data in the key value store of Azure App Configuration.
+Store data in the key-value store of Azure App Configuration.

 ### Usage